Welcome to the College of Health and Medicine

 Why the translation of knowledge is so important to our healthcare system.

 In the College of Health and Medicine, we aspire to meet the healthcare needs of an ageing population, reduce the burden of preventable chronic disease and deliver convenient and affordable health services while improving consumer engagement in healthcare.

 As the University of Tasmania, we’re in a unique position.
 We are the only university in the state and as such, we benefit from close links with our community, our health system and our health professionals.
 It’s through these close links that we have built a lasting reputation in health professional education and translational research with a local, national and global impact.

-The School of Health Sciences specialise in nursing, laboratory medicine, allied health science and rural health.
+The School of Health Sciences specialises in laboratory medicine, allied health science and rural health.